IntersectMBO/cardano-updates/quarterly/2023-Q4-consensus.md

 - 🛠️ We are integrating (into the feature branch) the existing Ledger DB implementations with the new API.
 - 🛠️ We are implementing the new in-memory backend.

-### Assist mainnet node release with initial Conway capabilities

-- High-level highlight 1
-- ...

-### Assist with test, benchmark, and improvements to CIP 1694
+### Assist mainnet node release with initial Conway capabilities, test, benchmark, and improvements to CIP 1694

-(We could merge this section with the one above)

-- High-level highlight 1
-- ...
+- ✅  We recognized that Conway introduces a new challenge in the versioning of NTC queries, and we resolved it (see [864][864] and [4770][4770]).

 ### Assist with P2P IOG relay network shut down

+- ✅ We created a prototype for the pre-Genesis State Machine for bootstrap peers, which is currently under test (see [this PR][808]).

 ### Assist with repo transfer to Intersect

+- ✅ We transferred the `ouroboros-consensus` repository to the Intersect GitHub organization.

 ### Support vendors to deliver contracts

-- TODO: highlight collaboration between Tweag, Nick and Alex
+- Genesis
+  - ✅ Interacted with the Consensus team and addressed resulting feedback on past deliverables.
+  - ✅ Finished implementation of the testing infrastructure of Genesis
+  - ✅ Started to refine the Proof of Concept demo into an actual implementation of the core components of the Genesis design.
 - 💾 LSM-tree implementation.
 Well Typed:
   - ✅ Finished the design of the public facing API.
   - ✅ Defined the LSM-tree database file-type formats.